EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Destroy the correspondence between the frequencies with which blocks are accessed and the frequencies of accesses to different values.

 Combine three strategies:
-- cover searches, which provide confusion in individual accesses;
+- **cover searches**, which provide confusion in individual accesses;
-- cached searches, which allow protection of accesses to the same values;
+- **cached searches**, which allow protection of accesses to the same values;
-- shuffling, which dynamically changes node allocation to blocks at every access, so destroying the fixed node-block correspondence.
+- **shuffling**, which dynamically changes node allocation to blocks at every access, so destroying the fixed node-block correspondence.

 #### Cover searches
 Introduce confusion on the target of an access by hiding it within a group of other requests that act as covers.
 The number of covers (_num_cover_) is a protection parameter.

 Cover searches must:
-- provide block diversity (i.e., on a path disjoint from the target searched, apart from the root);
+- provide **block diversity** (i.e., on a path disjoint from the target searched, apart from the root);
 - be indistinguishable from actual searches (i.e., enjoy a believable frequency of access).

 An example of cover searches.